 Cyber warfare is known as an internet conflict which involves politically motivated attacks on information and information systems.
-Each side attempts to compromise and destroy the others infrastructure, disable websites and networks, disrupt of disable essential services or steal or alter classified information.
+Each side attempts to compromise and destroy the infrastructure of the other, disable websites and networks, disrupt or disable essential services or steal or alter classified information.
 Physical weaponry, in this case, has changed and become the not so important part of welfare.
 Cyber warfare levels the playing field between the riches and the most technologically sophisticated nations and those without the same resources.

 Cyber warfare is used by a whole lot of different groups such as CyberCaliphate.
 The group has hacked multiple websites of newspapers, TV nations and Twitter accounts in the US.
 CyberCaliphate has successfully hacked the US central commands Twitter account and during the times they had the account in their hands they posted threatening messages to the US soldiers.
 The Islamic state has also claimed to have hacked into the US’s department of defence services and posted the names and addresses of the US service people that are engaged in a war against ISIS.Read More »

 Hacktivists are people who gain unauthorised information or access to computer files or networks in order to further social or political ends.
 We all know there are people out there that would do anything to get a hold of our personal information, even out social media sites.
 We have to be careful to use a variety of different passwords and usernames in order to avoid our accounts being hacked.

 If you don’t already know, Myspace has been hacked and it has been said to be the largest breaches ever on social media.
 Yes, your old Myspace account has been hacked and has come back to haunt you.
 In the days of Myspace, passwords were not protected very well which means that if you are still using the same passwords on any other site today as you did for this social network your account is at risk!Read More »